std66/TSString/README.md

 TSString
 ========

-A string handler library for C language
+A string handler library for C language.
+For examples, see demo.c